Home / Whites and Sulphurs (Pieridae) / Sleepy Orange (Eurema nicippe)

 Quick Facts

-Distribution Primarily in North America, but also in the West Indies, Belize, and Costa Rica
+Distribution Predominantly found in North America, extending to the West Indies, Belize, and Costa Rica.

-Host plants Primarily Sicklepod senna (Cassia obtusifolia) and coffee senna (Cassia occidentalis)
+Host Plants Prefers Sicklepod senna (Cassia obtusifolia) and coffee senna (Cassia occidentalis).

 Did You Know?